Guardians vs. Cardinals: Betting Trends, Records ATS, Home/Road Splits

 Guardians Betting Records & Stats

-- The Guardians have been the moneyline favorite 28 total times this season.
-They've finished 13-15 in those games.
+- The Guardians have won 48.3% of the games this season when they were the moneyline favorite (14-15).

-- In games it has played as moneyline favorites with odds of -115 or shorter, Cleveland has a 13-15 record (winning 46.4% of its games).
+- Cleveland has gone 12-15 when it has played as moneyline favorites with odds of -120 or shorter (44.4% winning percentage).

-- The Guardians have an implied moneyline win probability of 53.5% in this contest.
+- Based on this matchup's moneyline, the Guardians have an implied win probability of 54.5%.

-- In the 48 games in which oddsmakers have set an over/under for Cleveland, it has combined with opponents to go over the total 17 times (17-28-3).
+- Cleveland has played in 49 games with set over/under, and have combined with opponents to go over the total 17 times (17-29-3).

-- The Guardians have had a run line set for only two matchups this season, and failed to cover in both.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.